 Waste tire haulers do not keep tires on any public or private property, even including their own.
 Instead, they deliver the collected tires directly to a state-licensed waste tire disposal point.

 Why do you need to post waste tire hauler bonds?

 To be a licensed waste tire hauler, you need to purchase a surety bond.
 Various jurisdictions require a waste tire hauler bond to those who deliver waste tires as part of a commercial business.
 This type of license and permit bond is also known as a scrap tire hauler bond, Here, we focus on the State of California.
-The California waste tire hauler bonds ensure that the scrap tires are only carried to licensed facilities and points that store, dispose or use tires in a way that protects public health, environment safety, and complies with all applicable state laws and regulations.
+The California waste tire hauler bonds ensure that the scrap tires are only carried to licensed facilities and points that store, dispose, or use tires in a way that protects public health, environmental safety, and complies with all applicable state laws and regulations.

 How does a waste tire hauler bond works?

 Waste tire hauler bonds in California are designed to guarantee that the waste tire hauler conducts business in line with all local and state laws at the location designated on the surety bond contract.